isomerpages/moh-bioethics/publications/press-releases/_posts/2024-04-16-post-Ethical, Legal, and Social Issues in Human Nuclear Genome Editing.md

 image: ""
 variant: tiptap
 ---
-<p><strong>PUBLIC CONSULTATION ON ETHICAL, LEGAL AND SOCIAL ISSUES ARISING FROM BIG DATA AND ARTIFICIAL INTELLIGENCE USE IN HUMAN BIOMEDICAL RESEARCH</strong>
+<p><strong>PUBLIC CONSULTATION ON ETHICAL, LEGAL, AND SOCIAL ISSUES IN HUMAN NUCLEAR GENOME EDITING</strong>
 </p>
 <p>1\.
 The Bioethics Advisory Committee (BAC) will conduct a public consultation
-to seek views and feedback on the ethical, legal and social issues arising from the use of big data and Artificial Intelligence (AI) in human biomedical research.
-The online consultation will be conducted from <strong>2 May 2023 to 14 July 2023</strong> and can be accessed from &lt;a href="<a href="https://www.bioethics-singapore.gov.sg/files/publications/consultation-papers/big-data-and-ai.pdf/&quot;>here</a>" rel="noopener noreferrer nofollow" target="_blank">https://www.bioethics-singapore.gov.sg/files/publications/consultation-papers/big-data-and-ai.pdf/"&gt;here&lt;/a&gt;</a>or
+to seek views and feedback on the ethical, legal and social issues in Human Nuclear Genome Editing (HNGE).
+The online consultation will be conducted from <strong>2 May 2023 to 14 July 2023</strong> and can be accessed from &lt;a href="<a href="https://www.bioethics-singapore.gov.sg/files/publications/consultation-papers/hnge.pdf/&quot;>here</a>" rel="noopener noreferrer nofollow" target="_blank">https://www.bioethics-singapore.gov.sg/files/publications/consultation-papers/big-data-and-ai.pdf/"&gt;here&lt;/a&gt;</a>or
 &lt;a href="<a href="https://go.gov.sg/feedback-bdai/&quot;>REACH" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/feedback-bdai/"&gt;REACH</a> Portal&lt;/a&gt;.</p>
 <p><strong>Ethical Challenges of Big Data and AI Use in Human Biomedical Research</strong>
 </p>